ajjeroni/Node.js-Challenge-Professional-README-Generator/README.md

 For this task students had to create a command-line application that dynamically generated a high quality README using Node.js.

-This task was really difficult, as Node.js is brand new to me.
+This task was really difficult, as Node.js was brand new to me.
 I used the help of the internet, such as chatGPT, forums, github, and learning assistants.
-Seeing overall how all worked out is amazing and exapanded my knowledge on Node.JS, API's and NPM's.
+Seeing overall how all worked out is amazing and this challenge exapanded my knowledge on Node.JS, API's and NPM's.

 ## Installation